mccormick-wooden/glade/SpaceCowboys_Glade_README.md

 - Consistent spatial simulation throughout
   - *self explanatory*
 - Your AI agents are not complete prepackaged assets from a 3rd party
+  - *enemy assets are custom prefabs using existing models/animations*
 - Implement a start menu GUI.
+  - *visible from the start of the game*
 - Implement in-game pause menu with ability to quit game
+  - *see controls for pause button - only viable during the main level*
 - Ability to exit software at any time
+  - *pause menu, start menu lets you quit*
 - Transitions between scenes should be done aesthetically
+  - *scenes have a fade in/out transition on load*

 ## Known Problem Areas
 *Requirement from assignment pdf:*